 On top of that you will also get a collection of video tutorials and templates to help you setup a portfolio website.
 Currently the course is selling for $37 (one time fee), but that will last for seven days only.
 After that the price will increase.

-9 Responses to “Want To Start a Freelance Writing Career?”
+9 thoughts on “Want To Start a Freelance Writing Career?”

 Anita and Joanne are right: you cannot profess to teach what you have not mastered.